Credit Loans

 A co-signer is someone who adds themselves to a loan to increase approval chances and loan amount for another person.
 The other person in this scenario will be the primary borrower.
 What does this mean exactly?
 Well, the primary borrower is the person who is responsible for making the monthly payments.
-If the primary borrower defaults, the co-signer will be responsible for paying back the loan, with all its past due balances (not limited to principal and interest).
+If the primary borrower fails to repay the loan funds, the co-signer will be responsible for paying back the loan, with all its past due balances (not limited to principal and interest).

 If someone asks you to be a co-signer, they likely have a bad credit history or no credit history, or not enough income to qualify for a specific loan amount.